awyrst/qmnist_typ_class_nn/README.md

 Some work for this project was directly used in the McGill course ECSE 551, and the professor has requested that I not post the code related to this project.

-Refer to my website for a quick description of the objectives and results - https://davwyr.com/portfolio/Projects/ML_projects....
+Refer to my website for a quick description of the objectives and results - https://davwyr.com/portfolio/Projects/ML_projects/qmnist_nn_proj/qmnist_nn_proj.html

-What is posted here is primarily a perusal of a few different models that were not explored (and some that were explored) in the ECSE 551 project.
+What is posted here is primarily a perusal of a few different models that were not explored (and some that were explored) in the class project.
-This repo and the results therein are mainly to demonstrate my ability to tamper with different models on a given classification task.
+This repo and the results therein are mainly to demonstrate my competency in tampering with some basic machine learning models.

 This classification was on 28x28 pixel greyscale images.
-The only real pre-processing step was a "normalization" of sorts, to bring the pixel values from the range
-[0, 1] to the range [-1, 1].
+The only real pre-processing step was a "normalization" of sorts, to bring the pixel values from the range [0, 1] to the range [-1, 1].
 The project was primarily done using the PyTorch library.
 Some zero-padding was used in pre-processing for the LeNet-5 model as well.

 Refer to the .csv file in this repository for a fully tabulated view of the results.
 I'll explain the features of the particular models below: